Wolox/tech-guides/frontend/angular/style-guide.md

 ## Small templates and styles

-**Avoid** create template or style file when content is less 5 lines
+**Avoid** create template or style file when content is less than 5 lines

 ```html
 // offices.component.html